sansin5982/Transcriptomics/chapters/Introduction.md

 An essential layer beyond DNA sequence is **epigenetics and its influence on gene expression**.
 Epigenetics refers to heritable modifications that affect gene activity without changing the underlying DNA sequence.
-Key mechanisms include DNA methylation, where methyl groups are added to cytosine residues, often silencing genes by blocking transcription factor access, and histone modifications, such as acetylation (which loosens chromatin for activation) or methylation (which can repress or activate depending on the site).
+Key mechanisms include **DNA methylation**, where methyl groups are added to cytosine residues, often silencing genes by blocking transcription factor access, and **histone modifications**, such as acetylation (which loosens chromatin for activation) or methylation (which can repress or activate depending on the site).
 These changes are dynamic and responsive to environmental factors, like diet or stress,